 Whilst we’re all feeling the pinch with the cost of living, it can be an even more stressful time for our patients and families.
 If you’re currently worried about making ends meet whilst getting treatment for cholangiocarcinoma, the following links may be helpful:

-Listed below are other organizations and web-based resources for patients, families and caregivers that may be helpful.
+Listed below are UK organisations and web-based resources for patients, families and caregivers that may be helpful.

 The British Liver Trust

 The British Liver Trust is a national charity working to reduce the impact of liver disease in the UK through support, information and research.

 Helping to support women with cancer by offering free expert workshops and advice on appearance-related topics such as skincare, make-up, wig selection and styling, scarf tying, nail care.

 Provides expert information with practical and emotional support.